Life Insurance Primer for New Parents

 The answer to all of these is “YES” - if you have a proper life insurance policy in place.

-- Do Shop Carefully For Insurance: Not all policies are the same, not all will give your surviving spouse and child the benefit they need should something happen to you.
+- Do Shop Carefully For Insurance: Not all policies are the same, not all will give your surviving husband/wife and child the benefit they need should something happen to you.

-- Designate Your spouse as a beneficiary AND at least one other beneficiary: It is a common mistake to name children as a beneficiary on a life insurance policy.
-This is typically not a good idea, even though you may be worried about something happening to you and your spouse together or if you’re a single parent.
-A child can not directly inherit that kind of money from his or her parents and the money will be placed in a state trust after a long probate, which can cause hardships for the child and the child’s new guardians.
-Designate someone you trust - or the person who would likely become the child’s guardian after your death.
+- Designate Your spouse as a beneficiary AND at least one other beneficiary: It is a common mistake to name kids as a beneficiary on a life insurance policy.
+This is typically not a good idea, even though you may be worried about something happening to you and your husband/wife together or if you’re a single parent.
+A kid can not directly inherit that kind of money from his or her parents and the money will be placed in a state trust after a long probate, which can cause hardships for the child and the new guardians.
+Designate someone you trust - or the person who would likely become theĀ guardian after your death.
 If you wish, you can designate a portion to pass directly to the child as a trust.

-- Term Life or Whole Life?: Term life is most recommended for a young family, especially if you have plans and genuine potential for high earnings in life.
-Once you have achieved great wealth, life insurance is not really a necessity…a good will is.
+- Term or Whole Life?: Term coverage is most recommended for a young family, especially if you have plans and genuine potential for high earnings.
+Once you have achieved great wealth, coverage is not really a necessity…a good will is.

-- Insure BOTH yourself and your spouse: Even if one of you is not working, your services in the home are still of extraordinary value that will need to be replaced if something should happen to you - that costs money - money that a life insurance policy can provide.
+- Insure BOTH yourself and your spouse: Even if one of you is not working, your services in the home are still of extraordinary value that will need to be replaced if something should happen to you - that costs money - money than a policy can provide.

-- Consider a rider policy for the child: No one likes to consider or contemplate the idea that their child will die, but it happens every day regardless.
+- Consider a rider policy: No one likes to consider or contemplate the idea that their offspring will die, but it happens every day regardless.
 Burial expenses can be extraordinary, and a small rider policy will not cost very much at all.

 How Renewable Life Insurance Benefits Your Kids